 Bend The Rules If It Is In The Best Interest Of A Student

 This one may be a little controversial.
 We want to be consistent in our approach.
 I remember saying just that in my first administrative interview.
 “Kids will know what to expect of me.
 I will treat everyone the same no matter what!”
-Luckily I have evolved and I know from reading and working with Rick Wormeli that “Fair is not Always Equal”.
+Luckily I have evolved and I know from reading and working with Rick Wormeli that

 Sometimes rules are just stupid, left for interpretation, or are not in the best interest of the student in front of us.
 This doesn’t mean you do not hold students accountable, this doesn’t mean that you are “soft on crime” and it doesn’t mean that you are not consistent.
 It simply means that you are consistent in your approach to do what’s best for kids and what makes sense.